 The music21 Toolkit¶

-Music21 is Copyright (c) 2006-2016, Michael Scott Cuthbert and cuthbertLab.
-Music21 code (excluding content encoded in the corpus) is free and open-source software, licensed under the Lesser GNU Public License (LGPL) or the BSD License.
+Music21 is Copyright © 2006-2020, Michael Scott Cuthbert and cuthbertLab.
+Music21 code (excluding content encoded in the corpus) is free and open-source software, licensed under the BSD License.

 The music21 Corpus¶

-The LGPL/BSD music21 software is distributed with a corpus of encoded compositions which are distributed with the permission of the encoders (and, where needed, the composers or arrangers) and where permitted under United States copyright law.
+The BSD-licensed music21 software is distributed with a corpus of encoded compositions which are distributed with the permission of the encoders (and, where needed, the composers or arrangers) and where permitted under United States copyright law.
 Some encodings included in the corpus may not be used for commercial uses or have other restrictions: please see the licenses embedded in individual compositions or directories for more details.